AppliNH/me-portfolio/content/english/about.md

 ---

 Hey and welcome !
-My name is Thomas Martin, and I'm a 25 years old (graduate) French CS engineer.
+My name is Thomas Martin, and I'm a 25 years old French CS engineer.

 I'm looking forward to help companies on large-scale application topics, from cloud architecture to releases deployment enhancement, with the aim of improving product’s lifecycle.
 Passionate about **Cloud**, **Solutions Architecture**, **Web & Mobile dev**, **DevOps philosophy**, **tech watch** and **music**.